China's exports climb 4.8% in May as shipments to the US fall nearly 10%

 China exported $28.8 billion to the United States in May, while its imports from the U.S. fell 7.4% to $10.8 billion, the report said.

-Trade slowed in May after China's global exports jumped 8.1% in April, even after U.S. President Donald Trump struck a deal with Beijing to delay implementation of stiff tariff hikes to allow time for talks.
+Still, exports to Southeast Asia and the European Union remained robust, growing 14.8% and 12%, year-on-year.

+“The acceleration of exports to other economies has helped China’s exports remain relatively buoyant in the face of the trade war,” Lynne Song of ING Economics said in a commentary.

-Many businesses had rushed orders to try to beat higher tariffs, even as some tariffs took effect or remained in place.
+Still, trade slowed in May from an 8.1% jump in China's global exports in April.
+Many businesses had rushed orders to try to beat higher tariffs, even as some new import duties took effect or remained in place.

-The next round of U.S.-China talks was due to take place later Monday in London.

-The talks follow a phone call last week between Trump and Chinese leader Xi Jinping.
-In early May the two sides agreed to a 90-day suspension of most of the tariffs they had imposed on each other in their escalating trade war.
+Exports will likely rebound somewhat in June thanks to a 90-day suspension of most of the tariffs China and the U.S. imposed on each other in their escalating trade war.

+“But with tariffs likely to remain elevated and Chinese manufacturers facing broader constraints on their ability to sustain rapid gains in global market share, we think export growth will slow further by year-end,” Zichun Huang of Capital Economics said in a report.

-Since then, the U.S. and China have exchanged angry words over advanced semiconductors, "rare earths" that are vital to many industries and visas for Chinese students at American universities.
+Despite the tariffs truce, the rancor between Beijing and Washington has persisted, with angry exchanges over advanced semiconductors, "rare earths" that are vital to many industries and visas for Chinese students at American universities.

+The next round of negotiations was due to take place later Monday in London, following a phone call last week between Trump and Chinese leader Xi Jinping.

+Other data released Monday highlight the pressure on the world's second largest economy from slowing exports, since China imports many of the components and materials needed for the goods it assembles for the world.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.